epccs/RPUftdi/Hardware/README.md

 * Multi-drop communication.
 * Allows firmware uploads with optiboot or xboot using avrdude.
-* Open Hardware, don't like my bus manager firmware then do your own.
+* Open Hardware, with example bus manager firmware.

 # Table Of Contents